elgalu/gem-newgem/README.md

 5. Check that your pull request passes the [build][travis pull requests].

 ### TODO
++ Fix encoding issues in MS Windows
-+ Add specs so this gem can be published
++ Add specs so this gem can be decent
++ Show configurations found banner, then pause, then continue the bootstrap.
 + Make easier to use the gem as a general bootstrap tool, not just for new gems
-+ Show configurations found banner, then pause, then continue the bootstrap.
 + Add yaml configuration file.
 + Add support to install templates from git like [Ore][Ore custom templates] does.
 + Add more templates.